kadynfinney/Azure-IT-and-Cybersecurity-Administration-Lab/README.md

 - Junior Systems Administrator
 - Azure Administrator
 - SOC Analyst
+- IAM Analyst
 - Cybersecurity Analyst
-- IAM Analyst
 - Cloud Security Analyst

 ---

 # Conclusion

-This Azure IT and Cybersecurity Administration Lab helped build hands-on experience with important cloud administration and security concepts.
-The labs covered identity management, RBAC, networking, monitoring, virtual machines, and storage management.
+This Azure IT and Cybersecurity Administration Lab helped build hands-on experience with important Azure services used in real IT and cybersecurity environments.

-These skills are valuable because modern IT and cybersecurity teams rely on cloud platforms like Azure to manage users, protect resources, monitor activity, and support business systems.
+The labs focused on Microsoft Entra ID, RBAC, virtual networking, monitoring, and storage management.
+These areas are important because they help organizations manage access, secure cloud resources, monitor activity, and protect data.

-By completing these labs, I gained practical experience with Azure tools that are used in real IT, cloud, and cybersecurity environments.
+By completing these labs, I gained practical experience with Azure tools that support cloud administration, IT operations, and cybersecurity.